 |Split tunneling||✅Yes (Windows, Android, macOS, iOS)||✅Yes (Windows and macOS0|

 Thankfully, both services do not restrict P2P traffic on their servers.
 Yet, it should come as no surprise that since PIA has more security features than Hotspot Shield, it is also the superior choice for torrenting.

 For starters, it has a free SOCKS5 proxy, allowing you to secure your torrenting client.
 Both VPNs have split tunneling available, yet PIA’s is a bit more customizable.
 Finally, PIA supports port forwarding, ensuring a better torrenting experience if you’re required to seed.

 The situation with China is constantly changing in the VPN context.
-One thing is certain, though – neither of these two services is great for China.
-If you plan on traveling there, choose something from our list of best VPN services for China.
+One thing is certain, though – only one of these two services is suitable for China.
+If you plan on traveling there, you can also choose alternative options from our list of best VPN services for China.

-And yet, the situation isn’t completely hopeless – at least for PIA users.
-That’s because it has the Shadowsocks proxy feature, which could work in China.
+Private Internet Access has the Obfuscation and Shadowsocks feature, which could work in China.
 It might not work all the time, but it’s better than Hotspot Shield, which doesn’t have any features dedicated to this issue and simply does not work in China.

 Hotspot Shield vs PIA – which is better?

 After losing a few points, Hotspot Shield recovered.
-It is superior in terms of device compatibility and streaming.
+It is superior when it comes to streaming.
 After that, PIA once again scored some points.
 This time, it proved to be well-equipped for torrenting and browsing in restrictive countries like China.
-Finally, both Hotspot Shield and Private Internet Access offer good customer support options.

 In conclusion, Hotspot Shield is better suited for streaming on some devices, while PIA is meant for overall security.